Buzzebees-Android/BZBSInterviewTemplate-XL-/README.md

 Your task is to create a Buzzebees privileged app.
 The app has two main pages, Main Page and Details Page

-The app main page consists of 5 sub-pages, Dashboard, Campaigns, Collect Point, Favorites and My Account.
+The app main page consists of 5 sub-pages, Home, Rewards, Collect Point, Favorites and My Account.
 The top section shows the pages' name and the bottom shows a Bottom Navigation Bar.
 When a user clicks a campaign, it navigates to the campaign's details page.

 The details page display the details of the selected campaign from the main page.
 It has a favourite button to mark the campaign as a favourite.
 You have to implement your own mechanics to mark the campaign.